NKMultani/NKMultani/README.md

-- 👋 Hi, I’m Navdeep
+- Hi, I’m Navdeep
-- 🌱 I’m currently learning python
+- I’m currently learning python and SQL

 <!---
-NKMultani/NKMultani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+navdeep-kaur-git/navdeep-kaur-git is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->